-As new massage chairs are manufactured, combinations of the S & L track are being introduced.
+As new massage chairs are manufactured, combinations of the S & L track were introduced.
 The most recent is the SL track which attracts the most advanced technology available.
 Travelling from the head it delivers a much deeper massage on the neck and lower back where more curvature of the spine is evident.
-This track combination accommodates those with neck pain and lower back issues quite nicely.
+This track combination accommodates those with neck pain and lower back issues.

 Feel Good Massage Chairs offers the best range of massage chair products.
 We can also help you choose the best with our comparison tool.
 Shop now!